-According to WebMD, stress is what we feel as and when we are handling or put into a situation that we’re not familiar with.
+According to WebMD, stress is what we feel when we are handling or put into a situation that we’re not familiar with.
 Once our bodies realize that we are stressed it will respond as if we are in danger.
 This triggers our fight or flight response and anxiety.

 Stress can have long-lasting effects such as headaches, trouble sleeping, back pain, weaken immune system, heart problems and it can even lead to stroke.
 Don’t get me wrong, not all stress is bad.
 Our bodies can take a normal amount of it, but when it gets to the point where it is playing a big role in our every day lives and our health then there is a problem.
 It is important that we know how to get our stress under control before it causes any harm.
 Here are five easy ways to do that.

 1. Remove yourself from the situation.

 Whether it’s a project for work or something at home, it’s always good to step away from the problem for a while to put yourself in the right head space.